cvs-health/testaro/README.md

 ```

 ## Configuration

+Successful installation depends on the scoped registry declaration for `@siteimprove` in the `.npmrc` file.

 Use of WAVE requires you to have a WAVE API key (see the link above under “Technologies”).